c3ddan/The-Beast-V1.2/README.md

 The full assembly can be opened with the file "The Beast v1.2 PackandGo\Workspaces\Workspace\Main assembly.iam"

+A "Main assembly.STEP" file has also been created for compatability.

 For product support, please see http://cultivate3d.com/forums

 More information available here https://cultivate3d.com/oldlinks